upbound/docs/content/upbound-marketplace/providers.md

 The first provider installed of a family also installs an extra
 {{<hover label="getproviders" line="5">}}provider-family{{</hover>}} Provider.
-The `provider-family` provider manages the ProviderConfig for all service providers in the same family.
+The `provider-family` provider manages the ProviderConfig for all other providers in the same family.

 ### Using ControllerConfigs